 2. The Durango and Silverton Narrow Gauge Railroad

-The Durango and Silverton Narrow Gauge Railroad is an interesting narrow-gauge heritage train, which ran from the Durango and Silverton metropolis.
+The Durango and Silverton Narrow Gauge Railroad is an interesting narrow-gauge heritage train, which runs from the Durango and Silverton metropolis.
 The route was established in 1882 as part of the Denver Rio Grande Railroad as a transportation route to the local mines where silver and gold ores were extracted.

 Since 1981, its operations have been primarily as a heritage excursion railway and are designated National Historic Landmarks.
-The track is a 3 ft narrow gauge and runs between Durango, Colorado, and Silverton, Colorado.
+The track is a 3 ft narrow gauge between Durango, Colorado, and Silverton, Colorado.
 The trip is 45 miles one-way and takes about 4 hours to complete.
 The train departs daily from both Durango and Silverton.

 See Related: New Mexico vs Colorado: Which Is Better?